 1 Peter 3: The Antitype of Salvation

 Peter expands on this by connecting the operation of the conscience to the narrative of Noah.
-He clarifies that the physical act of water baptism is not merely a bath for the flesh—"not the removal of dirt (rhypou) from the flesh"—but rather a transaction of the spirit.
-Not mere symbolism.
+He clarifies that the physical act of water baptism is not merely a bath for the flesh—"not the removal of dirt (rhypou) from the flesh"—but rather a transaction that cleanses the conscience of sin.

 1 Peter 3:21 defines baptism as the "answer" or "appeal" (eperōtēma) of a good conscience toward God: